dahlsailrunner/northwind-core-api/README.md

 If you have Docker desktop installed, the repo below has some instructions on getting the database set up. https://github.com/dahlsailrunner/northwind_psql

-**Windows**
 ```
-docker volume create --name northwind-pg-data -d local
 docker-compose -f .\docker-compose-windows.yml up
 ```

-**Mac**

-You'll need to have a Docker compose file that exposes port 5432 like the windows one does.
-If you want to simply use the Windows one, the above commands should work.
-If you don't want to create the external volume, then modify the existing `docker-compose.yml` file and add the section for `ports` like the Windows file does.
+**N O T E :** You'll need to have a Docker compose file that exposes port 5432 like the one above does.
+Using that compose file should work fine.
+If you don't want to create the external volume, then modify the existing `docker-compose.yml` file and add the section for `ports` like the file above does.

 Then simply run:
 ```